tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ```

 ## File architecture
 This image represents the full file architecture of ACCT, displaying information about the location and purpose of different folders.
+More details about individual sections of this image appear in the following sections.
 <img src = "figures/file_diagram_v1.png">